 Finally, as with most disparities, holders of multiple marginalized identities are even more likely to experience sexual violence.
 Due to this reality, some activists who work to support survivors are attempting to move away from a carceral model in deference to the fact that people with marginalized identities are already more likely to be criminalized and imprisoned.

-With April coming to an end, these disparities provide a good reminder that issues around sexual assault in the LGBT community deserve more thought.
-Fortunately, with VAWA’s explicit inclusion of LGBT individuals, and with today’s clarification by the Department of Justice that Title IX also protects students on the basis of gender identity/gender stereotypes, sexual assault prevention and support resources for the LGBT community should continue to grow.
-In the meantime, work to ensure the way you think about, advocate for, and discuss sexual violence prevention and support is inclusive of LGBT individuals.
+With April coming to an end, these disparities provide a good reminder that issues around sexual assault in the LGBTQ community deserve more thought.
+Fortunately, with VAWA’s explicit inclusion of LGBTQ individuals, and with today’s clarification by the Department of Justice that Title IX also protects students on the basis of gender identity/gender stereotypes, sexual assault prevention and support resources for the LGBTQ community should continue to grow.
+In the meantime, work to ensure the way you think about, advocate for, and discuss sexual violence prevention and support is inclusive of LGBTQ individuals.